tveneto1/dida425cmsproject/README.md

 # Django CMS Project
-### Taylor Veneto, Aliana Slaven, Kaymora Roberts, Lillian Pulaski
+### Lillian Pulaski, Kaymora Roberts, Aliana Slaven, Taylor Veneto

 This project is a **Content Management System (CMS)** built with **Django**.
 It allows **administrators** to manage users and permissions, while **content editors** can upload and manage slides that appear on the display interface.